|~2 Year Old||Male||Husky Mix||45 lbs|

 Need to know…

 Came down with healing fractures.
 He now has a plate and 6 screws in his leg.
 There is a risk of obstipation (severe constipation), arthritis and infection from the screws and plate.
 It is important that he remain at a healthy weight.
-Working on crate and leash training.
-Would be best suited for a detached home as he can be noisy.
 If there is another dog in the home, it is best to give him high value toys in his crate.

 |No Cats||Gets along but needs slow introductions.||Does not live with but would be best suited with children 13+ and dog savvy.|

-I’ve been pretty good in the car so far.
-I used to whine a little since I get a bit anxious but I have come a long way since I got to my foster home, I usually look out the window or just lay down and nap the whole time.
-I don’t get car sick or anything like that but regular short car rides would be good for me to calm my nerves.
-I happily climb in the car when led to the door and am given the ok.
+When you pick me up to take me home for the first time I will hop right in when given he okay and I’ll be pretty good on the car ride.
+I have to use the word “pretty” here because I may whine out of anxiousness while I’m getting to know you, but once I’ve adapted I will usually just gaze out the window, nap, fantasize about a peanut butter and bacon sandwich…the usual.
 It’s best to loop my leash and close it in the door to ensure I don’t bolt out the door when it is opened and you have something to hold onto before you open the car door.
 Foster mom always asks me to wait for both entering and exiting the car, this will make sure I’m always safe and you won’t have to worry about losing me from the car.
-We also practice waits for the house with all the doors, front and back.